 • rich in species diversity of flora and fauna;

-• there is a large amount of precipitation;
+• there is a large amount of precipitation here;

-• The rainforest structure consists of four layers (forest floor, undergrowth, canopy, topstory).
+• The structure of a tropical forest consists of four layers (forest floor, understory, canopy, overstory).

-• Tropical rainforests, or tropical rainforests, are forest habitats that receive abundant rainfall throughout the year (usually over 200 cm per year).
-Moist forests are located close to the equator and receive enough sunlight to keep the average annual air temperature high enough (between 20° and 35° C).
-Tropical rainforests are among the most species-rich habitats on earth.
-They grow in three main areas around the world: Central and South America, West and Central Africa, and Southeast Asia.
-Of all tropical rainforest regions, South America is the largest in the world: it covers about 6 million square kilometers.
+• Tropical rainforests, or tropical rainforests, are forested habitats that receive high rainfall throughout the year (usually more than 200 cm per year).
+Wet forests located close to the equator and receive enough sunlight to maintain the average annual air temperature at a fairly high level (between 20° and 35° C).
+Tropical rainforests are among the most species-rich habitats on Earth.
+They grow in three main areas around the world: Central and South America, West and Central Africa and Southeast Asia.
+Of all the tropical rainforest regions, South America is the largest in the world: it covers about 6 million square kilometers.

-• Tropical dry forests are forests that receive less rainfall than tropical rainforests.
-Dry forests usually have a dry season and a rainy season.
-Although rainfall is sufficient to support vegetation growth, trees must be able to withstand long periods of drought.
-Many tree species that grow in tropical dry forests are deciduous and shed their leaves during the dry season.
-This allows the trees to reduce their water needs during the dry season.
+• Tropical dry forests are forests that receive less rainfall than tropical rain forests.
+Dry forests generally have a dry season and a rainy season.
+Although rainfall is sufficient to support adequate vegetation growth, trees must be able to withstand long periods of drought.
+Many species of trees that grow in tropical dry forests are deciduous and shed their leaves during the dry season.
+This allows trees to reduce their water needs during the dry season.

-• (Panthera onca) is a large feline that lives in the tropical forests of Central and South America.
-The jaguar is the only panther species found in the new world.
+• (Panthera onca) is a large representative of the cat family that lives in the tropical forests of Central and South America.
+The jaguar is the only panther species living in the new world.

-• Capybara, or capybara (Hydrochoerus hydrochaeris) is a semi-aquatic mammal that inhabits the forests and savannas of South America.
-Capybaras are the largest rodents living today.
+• The capybara, or capybara (Hydrochoerus hydrochaeris) is a semi-aquatic mammal that inhabits the forests and savannas of South America.
+Capybaras are the largest representative of the order of rodents living today.

-• Howler monkeys (Aloautta) - a genus of monkeys, which includes fifteen species inhabiting tropical forests throughout Central and South America.
+• Howler monkeys (Aloautta) are a genus of monkeys that includes fifteen species inhabiting tropical forests throughout Central and South America.

 What else to read